Communications Veteran Inaugurates Tuition-free PR Academy to Groom Young Professionals - THISDAYLIVE

 “In a world where knowledge often comes with a price, this institution is free of charge.
 Six weeks of free training with international facilitators in a cozy environment is remarkable,” she said.

-Ali-Balogun noted that the academy symbolises more than professional growth, calling it a centre of excellence and a symbol of hope for aspiring communicators who often struggle to gain opportunities due to lack of experience.
+Ali-Balogun noted the academy symbolises more than professional growth, calling it a center of excellence and a symbol of hope for aspiring communicators who often struggle to gain opportunities due to lack of experience.

 The NIPR Lagos Chair also spoke of George-Taylor’s personal qualities, describing her as intentional, strategic, and deeply committed to excellence.